Killthebug/Bika-Lims-Wiki/Home.md

 ## 8. Check out the Bika LIMS bika3 code:

 The Bika code is available from Github and from SourceForge.
-To retrieve it, change into the instance directory and use git or svn.
+To retrieve it, change into the instance directory and use either git or svn.

     cd /home/example/zinstance